kianak2002/search-engine-Information-Retrieval/README.md

 1.binary search
 2.ranked search which tf-idf was used
-3.champion list (using 30 best results by tf-idf) Also, it plots the zipf and heaps to compares the states before and after omitting the stop-words.
+3.champion list (using 30 best results by tf-idf) Also, it plots the zipf and heaps to compare the states before and after omitting the stop-words.

 \*Especial point
 All these parts were also implemented with elastic search!